ArrogantBeggar/qmk_firmware/keyboards/lets_split/keymaps/normacos/readme.md

 # normacos
-This keymap was designed specifically to be used on a MacOS High Sierra system with constant use of the Terminal, as it includes a multitude of macros for both the terminal as well as Spotlight Search.
+The normacos keymap is designed for a Let's Split (or any 4x12) keyboard used on a MacOS High Sierra system.

+It includes a multitude of macros that open regularly used applications through Spotlight Search.

+It also includes several useful macros for the default Terminal.

 Norman keyboard layout [info page.](https://normanlayout.info/)